cloudevents/spec/kafka-transport-binding.md

 ##### 3.2.3.1 Property Names

-CloudEvent attributes are prefixed with "ce_" for use in the [message-headers][Kafka-Message-Header] section.
+CloudEvent attributes are prefixed with `ce_` for use in the [message-headers][Kafka-Message-Header] section.

 Examples: